tempacc-melk/Discord-Bot/README.md

 1. [Works to a certain degree|wip] My future plans is the create a enviroment where the person launching this bot can configurate it via writing in a channel or with commands.
    To be more precise - the owner should be allowed to configurate all settings without having coding knowledge.<br />
    There are mulitple options on how to handle it.<br />
-   - With Commands: This means all configuration will be handled with commands<br />
+   - With Commands: This means all configuration will be handled with commands [refresh works with commands atm]<br />
-   - With text: This means the text inputs in a channel will be scanned and certain keywords will lead to changes in the configuration file<br />
+   - With text: This means the text inputs in a channel will be scanned and certain keywords will lead to changes in the configuration file [working semi]<br />
-2. A automated moderation system, this means if the bot can detect server rule breaches it should give out warnings and depending on the case even a ban depending on how large the community on the server is and how active the users are I would rather use a database instead of a normal file to track all of those informations (warnings, timeouts, kicks, bans, etc.)<br />
+2. A automated moderation system, this means, if the bot can detect server rule breaches it should give out warnings and depending on the case even a ban.
+For this I would rather use a database instead of a normal file to track all of those informations (warnings, timeouts, kicks, bans, etc.)<br />
 3. Create a embed message that allowes to give the user a role depending on reaction/button being pressed<br />
 <br />
 <br />